 This roasted eggplant dip can be enjoyed with veggies, pita, chips or even used as a spread for wraps and sandwiches.
 It’s quite versatile!

-How To Prepare Eggplants For Dip
+How To Make Roasted Eggplant Dip

 - Place clean/dry eggplants on a lined sheet pan and prick some holes in them.
 I like to leave whole while roasting (because it steams and gets nice and soft), but you could cut each eggplant in half and cook cut side down should you wish.